MicrosoftDocs/visualstudio-docs/docs/extensibility/internals/checklist-creating-new-project-types.md

 7. Display your project in the **Project** tab of the **Add Reference** dialog box by setting `VARIANT_TRUE` as the value for `VSHPROPID_ShowProjInSolutionPage`.
 For more information, see <xref:Microsoft.VisualStudio.Shell.Interop.__VSHPROPID> and <xref:Microsoft.VisualStudio.Shell.Interop.IVsHierarchy.GetProperty%2A>.

-8. Create the Microsoft installer (*.msi*) file for installing your VSPackages.
-For more information, see [Install VSPackages with Windows installer](../../extensibility/internals/installing-vspackages-with-windows-installer.md), [Register a project type](../../extensibility/internals/registering-a-project-type.md), and [VSPackages](../../extensibility/internals/vspackages.md).
+8. Create the Microsoft Installer (*.msi*) file for installing your VSPackages.
+For more information, see [Install VSPackages with Windows Installer](../../extensibility/internals/installing-vspackages-with-windows-installer.md), [Register a project type](../../extensibility/internals/registering-a-project-type.md), and [VSPackages](../../extensibility/internals/vspackages.md).

 ## See also
  [Hierarchies in Visual Studio](../../extensibility/internals/hierarchies-in-visual-studio.md)